Strong Tribal Economies Benefit Us All

 in state and local taxes

-Tribes are a top Washington employer—collectively ranking seventh in the state for number of employees.
+Together, Washington tribes rank eighth in the state for number of employees.
 From gaming to construction to restaurants and more, tribal enterprises are major job creators for all Washingtonians, Indian and non-Indian alike.

 Jobs